front-commerce/developers.front-commerce.com/source/docs/magento1/exposing-additional-attributes.md

 </category>
 ...
 ```

-for avoid this exclude, you can simply retrieve node who you want to avoid in your own `api2.xml` file and set to `0`.
+To revert this exclude, you should retrieve the node you want to "disable" in your own `api2.xml` file and set its value to `0`.

-example for avoiding image restriction for guest and customer:
+For instance, to allow Guests and Customers to access categories images you would do as below:
 ```
 # Your api2.xml file
 ...